CodeOfArdonia/Tieable/README.md

 To extract them, use shears on blocks or right-click the blocks with shears in inventory.

 Some blocks will inherit their block states.
 Currently implemented: Axis.

+## Important Notice

+- This mod use a universal and complex rendering system to grant high capability.
+Client may lag when tons of tied block places.
+- If game crashed caused by this mod, send both game log and installed mod list on GitHub.